 Directed by: Joan Micklin Silver | Written by: Susan Sandler

-To me, that movie feels a little bit like a Grace Paley story put up on its feet.
-And I just love Amy Irving's performance, and I love Peter Riegert's performance.
+To me, Crossing Delancey feels a little bit like a Grace Paley story put up on its feet.
+I just love Amy Irving's performance, and I love Peter Riegert's performance.
 I really like stories of people who are generations apart who are meeting right now in the present.
 And what they tell each other about the way the world works, and how they join together in tradition.
 I just always loved that movie so much.

 And I love that it's such a depiction of New York at that time.
 I love that it took place on the Lower East Side.
 There's so much of my heritage in there.
 I remember seeing it as a little girl, and that my parents really enjoyed it, and I felt flattered that they would let me watch it with them.
 It seemed like such a movie for adults.